Thomas Waters (architect): Biography

 However, Waters soon faced increasing competition from foreign architects and newly trained Japanese architects and engineers.
 He ended ties with Japan around 1878.

 He worked briefly in Shanghai, China before working as a mining engineer in the South Island of New Zealand.
 He then joined his brothers, Ernest and Albert in the United States where they became involved in silver and gold mining in Colorado.
-He died on 5 February 1898 at the age of 55, and his grave is located at Fairmount Cemetery in Denver, Colorado.
+He died on 5 February 1898 at the age of 55.